waynodiablo/Oystercard/oystercard/solutions/01_create_gemfile.md

 ```
 You can read about the format of the Gemfile in this [brilliant tutorial](http://tosbourn.com/what-is-the-gemfile/).

 - Now let's check the version of Ruby we have installed.
 You can find out the latest stable Ruby version on [its website](https://www.ruby-lang.org/en/downloads/).
-As of today, it's 2.2.2.
+As of today, it's 2.2.3.
 Assuming you have RVM installed (if not, follow the instructions from the [RVM website](https://rvm.io/rvm/install)), run `rvm list` to see what Ruby version you have on your machine.
-The output will look like this:
+The output will look similar to this:

 ```
 rvm rubies